SamuelEarl/fanny-pack-ui-old/src/routes/customize-theme/+page.svelte.md

    * `{ label: varName, value: "" }` to each `theme[themePropertyName]` array, and
    * (4) populate the `referenceVariables` object.
    */
-  function matchCssVariableName(matchingVariableBlock, themePropertyName, namePrefix, nameSuffix) {
+  function setCssVariableName(matchingVariableBlock, themePropertyName, namePrefix, nameSuffix) {
     try {
       // Match strings that begin with a specific prefix and end with specific suffix: https://stackoverflow.com/a/20169897 let nameRegex = new RegExp(namePrefix + "[A-Za-z0-9\-\]*" + nameSuffix, "gi");